medic/cht-docs/content/en/apps/tutorials/application-graphics.md

 ## Implementation Steps

 ### 1. Site branding
-We have the ability to modify the app title, logo and favicon.
+You have the ability to modify the app title, logo, and favicon.

 {{< figure src="branding_elements.png" link="branding_elements.png" class="center col-6 col-lg-8" >}}